Crowns of Silla: Historical background

-Silla's art was initially influenced by Goguryeo, but later by Baekje.
-In addition, Silla embraced Chinese culture and southern cultures such as India, and this multicultural influence can also be seen in the gold crown.
-As a result, Silla has developed a culture of ambition and delicate style, and after unification, it shows a more splendid and refined aspect.
+Silla has developed a culture of ambition and delicate style, and after unification, it shows a more splendid and refined aspect.
 Relics excavated from various tombs of Silla have many ornaments from the ruling class of Silla.

 Symbolism of the crown

 The styling of the outer part of the crowns suggests a Korean connection with the Scytho-Iranians (Saka) through contact with people of the Eurasian steppe.
 The crowns are a uniquely Korean product and show no Chinese influence.
 The Silla crown is also notably distinct from the crown of Baekje, the crown of Gaya, and the crown of Goguryeo kingdoms.
 The tree motif of the crown is commonly believed to represent the idea of the world tree which was an important tenet of Siberian and Iranian shamanism.

 However, some believe that the trident-like protrusions symbolize mountains or even birds.
 Additionally, the antler-like prongs also indicate a strong connection to Korean Shamanism or the importance of the reindeer.

 A crown in Afghanistan (see image) bears a strong resemblance to the other Korean crowns which is also evidence of a Scytho-Iranian connection.
 Additionally, the sophisticated metalworking of the crowns of Silla show that Silla gold smiths held an advanced knowledge of working with gold.
 Some have even theorized that these advanced goldworking techniques, such as granulation and filigree, came from the Greek or the Etruscan people, especially because Silla tumuli also contain beads and glassware which came from as far away as the Mediterranean Sea.
-But researches and historical documents suggest a Persian connection or even origin.
+But research and historical documents suggest a Persian connection or even origin.